kavdiev/possum/docs/en/install.rst

 Prerequisites
 -------------

 Possum requires the installation of some packages.
-To simplify installation just use **./make** in the directory of Possum.

-This is an example for Debian/Ubuntu:
+For Debian/Ubuntu:

 .. include:: ../common/install_deb.rst

-Then for installation or updates, we will still use **./make**:
+Then for installation or updates, we will use **./make**:

 ::